wimpykatana/ojol/README.md

 5. and run `npm install`
 6. run command `cordova run browser` at terminal to test run app at browser or
 7. run command `cordova run android` at terminal to build android apk

+## Feature
+this app have slider puzzle and click based game